 The most common question we get about salmon is, "Is wild or farmed salmon better?".
 From the point of view of an independent party, we always say, it depends on what matters to you.
 From a nutritional point of view, both types of salmon are good sources of Omega-3, protein, Vitamin A, Vitamin D and calcium.
 However, given the vast distances that wild salmon travel, they tend to contain less fats but more protein than farmed salmon.
-Another key difference between farmed and wild salmon is the difference in feed.
-Wild salmon derive their food from natural sources such as krill and plankton, while farmed salmon derive their food from synthetic pellets.
+Another key difference between farmed and wild salmon is the difference in environment.
+Out in the wild, there is no human intervention and control, whereas in a farmed environment, feed, water quality and content, living conditions, etc., are all controlled.
+Wild salmon derive their food from natural sources such as krill and plankton, while farmed salmon have to get their food and nutrition from synthetic pellets.
 This, in turn, affects the colour and taste profile of the fish.
-The close proximity in which farmed salmon live in also necessitates the use of medicine and vaccinations and this is a major factor deterring many from ingesting farmed fish.

 Practical considerations play a major part too.
 Salmon farming is now a major industry worldwide and competition has brought prices down significantly.
 On the other hand, wild salmon supplies are unpredictable and rise and fall from year to year, causing prices to be generally more expensive.
 Wild salmon are usually flash frozen on boat to ensure continuous supply all year round.